 - removal of or damage to exit signs, emergency phones or other safety/security notices or devices;

-- tampering with fire safety equipment such as extinguishers, smoke detectors, alarms and sprinklers;
+- tampering or misuse of fire safety equipment such as extinguishers, smoke detectors, alarms and sprinklers;

 - projectiles involving gunpowder or other propellants;